SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 ...
 ```

-If one or more of the backend scripts (called `transition_STATEX_to_STATEY.py` for different state names) are already running, kill them before running `start_clearinghouse_components.sh`.
+If one or more of the backend scripts (called `transition_STATEX_to_STATEY.py`
+for different state names, and `lockserver_daemon.py`) are already running,
+kill them before running `start_clearinghouse_components.sh`.

-To run the script, run the following commands with the correct directory substituted for your deployment directory.
-This will start the script in a new `screen` session running as root.
+To run the script, run the following commands with the correct directory
+substituted for your deployment directory.
+This will start the script in
+a new `screen` session running as root.
 ```sh
 $ sudo -i
 $ screen